 EXPLORING WHAT IT MEANS TO BE A ‘SUSTAINABLE WATERSHED’ AND OUR ROLES AS CARETAKERS OF THE EARTH

 The WIP offers young adults the chance to explore their interests and gain professional skills by working within fields related to the environment.
-WIP partner organizations are working side-by-side to protect and enhance life in the Cayuga Lake watershed, and work together to provide the best possible experience, and a truly holistic perspective, for our interns.
+WIP partner organizations work side-by-side to protect and enhance life in the Cayuga Lake watershed, and work together to provide the best possible experience and a truly holistic perspective, for our interns.

 The WIP IS SUPPORTED BY GENEROUS SUPPORT FROM THE PARK FOUNDATION OF ITHACA, NY AND BY PRIVATE SPONSORS AND DONORS.